Kristoffer Reitan

-Kristoffer Reitan (born 8 March 1998) is a Norwegian professional golfer on the European Tour.
-In 2018 he become the first Norwegian to play in the U.S. Open.
+Kristoffer Reitan (born 8 March 1998) is a Norwegian professional golfer and European Tour player.
+In 2018, he become the first Norwegian to play in the U.S. Open.
+He won the 2024 Rolex Challenge Tour Grand Final and the 2025 Belgian Open.

-Career
+Amateur career

 Reitan had a successful amateur career and won the Valderrama Boys Invitational, Italian International U16 Championship, Skandia Junior Open and the Junior Orange Bowl Championship.
 As part of the national team he represented Norway at the European Young Masters, European Boys' Team Championship and the European Amateur Team Championship.

-In 2014 he won the Toyota Junior Golf World Cup together with Viktor Hovland.
+In 2014, he won the Toyota Junior Golf World Cup together with Viktor Hovland.
 He teamed up with Hovland again for the 2018 Eisenhower Trophy, where they finished fifth.
 He also represented Europe at the 2018 Junior Ryder Cup and 2018 Bonallack Trophy, and won the 2016 Jacques Léglise Trophy.
 He finished runner-up at the opening event of the 2017 Nordic Golf League, behind Florian Fritsch.

+Reitan signed a letter of intent to play college golf for the University of Texas at Austin starting in the fall of 2017, but later decided to forego college and turn professional instead.

 Still a 20-year-old amateur, Reitan secured a spot at the 2018 U.S. Open through the Walton Heath Golf Club sectional qualifier, to become the first Norwegian to play in the U.S. Open.

+Professional career

-Reitan earned the 26th card at the 2018 European Tour Qualifying School, the only amateur to earn a European Tour card.
-In his debut season on the European Tour his best finish was tie for fifth at the ISPS Handa World Super 6 Perth in Australia.
+Reitan turned professional after he earned the 26th card at the 2018 European Tour Qualifying School, the only amateur to earn a card.

+In his rookie season on the European Tour, his best finish was a tie for fifth at the ISPS Handa World Super 6 Perth in Australia, where he shared the lead after round one.
 He ended the season 141st in the rankings, retaining conditional status.

+He tied for 5th at the 2020 Italian Open.
+In 2024, after joining the Challenge Tour, he was 3rd at the Blot Open de Bretagne, runner-up at the Swiss Challenge, and won the Rolex Challenge Tour Grand Final, to graduate to the European Tour by finishing 7th in the rankings.

+In April 2025, he was runner-up at the Hainan Classic in China, three strokes behind Marco Penge.
+In May, he claimed his first European Tour title, at the Soudal Open.
+Starting the final round nine strokes off the lead, Reitan shot a course-record 62 and posted 13-under for the tournament to ultimately enter a three-man playoff.
+Reitan birdied the second extra hole to defeat Darius van Driel and 54-hole leader Ewen Ferguson.
+After another runner-up finish at the Austrian Alpine Open, following a 60 in the final round, Reitan rose into the top-100 of the Official World Golf Rankings for the first time.